Master's degree orchestra conducting

 Each video has to start with a short introduction (your name, your application number, the title of the piece you are about to present).
 The video has to be filmed in one take and live, which means the material must not be cut or post-edited.
 There is no need for professional video production.
 Videos taken with your mobile phone are absolutely fine.
 However, you should be clearly visible and audible during correpetition and conducting.
 The video should be framed to show your upper body in full sight.

+You will receive an e-mail with the results of part 1 of the aptitude test by mid-December.
+If you have passed part 1 of the aptitude test, you will be invited to part 2 which will take place from 10.01.2022 – 14.01.2022.
 It covers all parts of the examination that are still missing, e.g. playing at sight tasks, "score playing" (knowledge of old clefs, transposing instruments), work with singers or orchestra (instrumenal ensemble) according to the hmt's aptitude test regulations ("Eignungsprüfungsordnung").
 Additionally, foreign students have to pass a German proficiency test.

 A fee of 50 Euro is charged for processing your application for admission.
 Please transfer this amount when you submit your application.